BBloggsbott/BBloggsbott.github.io/_posts/2022-05-07-online-naive-bayes.md

 These probabilities are used to determine which class an instance $$x$$ belongs to.

-The problem with this representation is that if the value of $n$ was very large or if a feature could take a large number of values, the size of the probability tables becomes very large.
+The problem with this representation is that if the value of $$n$$ was very large or if a feature could take a large number of values, the size of the probability tables becomes very large.
 To solve this problem, Bayes Theorem is used to decompose this conditional probability into

 $$
 p(C_k | x) = \frac{p(C_k)\cdot p(x | C_k)}{p(x)}